sasjs/server.sasjs.io/docs/auth.md

 # Authorisation

-SASjs Server supports 3 authentication methods - Viya auth, Oauth0, and username/password.
+SASjs Server supports 3 authentication methods - Viya auth, Auth0, and username/password.
+Regardless of the mechanism used, credentials and user attributes are encrypted and stored internally as a JWT token.
+The token is associated with a SASjs Session ID, which is passed in each API request inside an `Authorisation:` header attribute OR a cookie.

 ## Viya Auth
 This approach is recommended whenever Viya authorisation is available.
 The configuration steps are as follows: